CompCogNeuro/CompCogNeuro.github.io/content/kinase-algorithm.md

 Note that because we are only using the difference between these factors, they are relatively robust to various missing components that would provide a constant offset contribution, such as a more detailed accounting of the Ca++ buffering dynamics.
 Also, while the direct cascading of CaD on top of CaP captures some of the temporal dynamics of CaMKII activation at Thr286 (which promotes potentiation) versus Thr305/306 (which promotes depression; [[@CookBuonaratiCoultrapEtAl21]]), there are also independent pathways modulating DAPK1 activity, but they are more indirect than the direct binding of CaM to activate CaMKII, and thus likely to be slower overall, which is the critical functional property.

-Historically, the above cascaded exponential integration equations were originally developed for the [[Leabra]] XCAL learning rule (_temporally-eXtended Continuous Attractor Learning_; [[@OReillyMunakataFrankEtAl12]]), with some inspiration from biophysical cascades, but without as clear of an understanding of their direct mapping onto the CaMKII and DAPK1 kinase substrates.
+Historically, the above cascaded exponential integration equations were originally developed for the [[Leabra]] XCAL learning rule (_temporally eXtended Continuous Attractor Learning_; [[@OReillyMunakataFrankEtAl12]]), with some inspiration from biophysical cascades, but without as clear of an understanding of their direct mapping onto the CaMKII and DAPK1 kinase substrates.

 ### Computational properties of the kinase error gradient